addulac/phd/source/_10_chapter_0.md

 ## Citation

 To include a citation to the text, just add the citation key shown in the references.bib file.
-The style of the citation is determined by the ref_format.csl file.
+The style of the citation is determined by the ref.csl file.
 For example, in The Living Sea you can find pictures of the Calypso [@Cousteau1963].

+## Footnote

+iam plein text ^[i am a footnote]

 ## Syntax highlight